ashishtomar99/ColgatePalmolive-Amazon_Profitability_IndustryPracticum/README.md

 ### Note:
-All necessary data has been hidden/anonymized as per NDA requirements.
+All confidential data has been hidden/anonymized as per NDA requirements.